LSI (Latent Semantic Indexing) keywords are an important part of SEO.

 Latent Semantic Indexing is a way of indexing documents that looks at the relationships between words and concepts.

-In other words, LSI is a computer program that is created to learn a large number of correlated words in relation to a topic.
+In other words, LSI is a computer program that is created to learn a large number of correlated words about a topic.

-So, when you use these keywords in your content, it helps search engines understand the topic of your page and how it is related to other concepts.
+So, when you use these terms in your content, it helps search engines understand the topic of your page and how it is related to other concepts.

 What Has Changed in SERPs?

-Back in the day, bloggers and marketers used to write content focusing on just one keyword.
+Back in the day, bloggers and marketers used to write content focusing on just one term.